Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "We had the same worry about Gaoians visiting Earth."
 Professor Daniel pointed out.

-"Yes...but that’s still valid for some of them.
+"Yes... but that’s still valid for some of them.
 They have to get tested before visiting, after all.
-It’s like...half of all Silverfurs, and ten percent of the Brownies, I think?
+It’s like... half of all Silverfurs, and ten percent of the Brownies, I think?
 But yeah."

 "I thought *Gaoians* were [deathworlders] too?"
 Yan asked.